kyegomez/zeta/docs/applications/customer_support.md

 - **Conversational Excellence**: With advanced LLMs (Language Model Transformers), the swarm agents can engage in natural, human-like conversations, enhancing customer comfort and trust.

-- **Rule-based Operation**: By working with rule engines, swarms ensure that all actions adhere to company guidelines, ensuring consistent, error-free support.
+- **Rule-based Operation**: By working with rule engines, zeta ensure that all actions adhere to company guidelines, ensuring consistent, error-free support.

 - **Turing Test Ready**: Crafted to meet and exceed the Turing Test standards, ensuring that every customer interaction feels genuine and personal.

 ---

 **Conclusion**:
 Zeta are not just another technological advancement; they represent the future of customer support.
 Their ability to provide round-the-clock, scalable, and continuously improving support can redefine customer experience standards.
-By adopting swarms, businesses can stay ahead of the curve, ensuring unparalleled customer loyalty and satisfaction.
+By adopting zeta, businesses can stay ahead of the curve, ensuring unparalleled customer loyalty and satisfaction.

 **Experience the future of customer support.
 Dive into the swarm revolution.**